Zhou-London/Haskell-Full-Note/README.md

 	copy:: a -> Pair a
 	copy x = (x,x)

-### Define completely new data type
+## Define completely new data type

 keyword "data" is used to implement Data Declarations, which can specify the values of a new data type

 	data Bool = False | True
-	//Bool is a new type with value False or True
+	--Bool is a new type with value False or True

 Type and constructor name must start with a Upper-case letter

-	data Bool = False | True //compiles data bool = false | true //error
+	data Bool = False | True --compiles data bool = false | true --error

 Such type can be used in the same way as bulit-in types